gcooq/CLEAS/README.md

 *  python CLEAS_perm_v1.py for MNIST
 *  python CLEAS_CIFAR_v1.py for CIFIR-100

-# Notes
-* Note that we also provide the CLEAS-C which can provide more accurate model design for CNN.

 # Reference
 Hope such an implementation could help you on your projects.
 Any comments and feedback are appreciated.